 A Paradigm ShiftAt one point an idea occured to me for how to build a web engine on a radically different framework--one that would make it far more flexible, and yet smaller and faster at the same time.
 What if, instead of hardcoding site actions, I simply used editable forms in the site itself?
 Not only would it enable site admins to customize site actions any way they wanted, it would allow them to make wildly creative new actions in a flash.

 To put it differently, what if I had a system that not only let me edit content, but let me reshape the engine itself--anyway I wanted, right through my browser!
 This promised a flexibility and power that simply wasn't possible in other systems, while requiring just the tiniest of footprints.

 So I tried an experiment.
 I took about two weeks and built a basic wiki shell around my forms processor.
 And BoltWire was born.
 Over the next couple months, BoltWire was refined, enhanced, secured, tweaked, and expanded in countless ways.
 It quickly surpassed my wildest expectations, and was doing things easily I could never do on my previous software platform, yet with about 1/4 the code, and nearly 2x as fast!

 Growing UpAfter a series of beta releases, version 1.00 was published in January, 2008.

 I knew a vibrant developer community was important so we released BoltWire as an open source project, and quickly attracted a great team.
 And this team added to the quality of the software immeasurably.

 Since then, BoltWire has completed seven full development cycles, with nearly 200 releases.
-With each change we worked to make the core ever more robust, while keeping it flexible and fast.
+With each change we've worked to make the core ever more robust, while keeping it flexible and fast.

 Gradually, it matured into the perfect platform for my own online school, and many other kinds of projects.

 Consider giving our software a try.
-Download it for free, or let us get you going on our servers right now.
+Download it for free, and reach out if you have questions.
 Join us!